 Tour of St. Mary Aldermanbury with Steve Stinson

-Steve Stinson, a member of the Westminster College Class of 1973, will share his fascinating and entertaining stories about the establishment of the Winston Churchill Memorial and Library in the United States, now known as America’s National Churchill Museum.
+Steve Stinson, a member of the Westminster College Class of 1973, shared his fascinating and entertaining stories about the establishment of the Winston Churchill Memorial and Library in the United States, now known as America’s National Churchill Museum.
 In the 1960s, Steve’s father, Churchill Fellow Dave Stinson, served as Westminster College’s Vice President and played a pivotal role in the Churchill Memorial project.
 As a young man, Steve became the first tour guide for the memorial during the restoration of St. Mary the Virgin, Aldermanbury, on the Westminster College campus.
 He has also produced two documentaries about the ANCM, including Franta and Winston (2021), which highlights Czech-born sculptor Franta Belsky and his iconic statue of Sir Winston Churchill.
 The statue will be rededicated during Churchill Fellows Weekend.
 Steve is also the author of the upcoming children’s book 7,000 Stones, which chronicles the rebuilding of St. Mary the Virgin, Aldermanbury, on the Westminster College campus.

-1:00-4:00 pm — Church of St. Mary Aldermanbury
+1:00-4:10 pm — Church of St. Mary Aldermanbury

-"We Shape our Buildings, and Afterwards they Shape Us" Preservation of Christopher Wren's St. Mary the Virgin, Aldermanbury and America's National Churchill Museum
+1:00 – "We Shape our Buildings, and Afterwards they Shape Us" Preservation of Christopher Wren's St. Mary the Virgin, Aldermanbury and America's National Churchill Museum

-The Churchill Image
+1:40 – The Churchill Image

-The Future of the Past: Museum Studies
+2:20 – The Future of the Past: Museum Studies: Yalta @80 Exhibition

-A Churchill Treasury
+3:00 – A Churchill Treasury

-Brian E. Krapf, will discuss his 2024 book, A Churchill Treasury documenting memorabilia from Sir Winston Churchill’s decades of public service.
+Brian E. Krapf, discussed his 2024 book, A Churchill Treasury documenting memorabilia from Sir Winston Churchill’s decades of public service.
 Globally called Churchilliana, these items encompass over 60 years of materials, including badges, ribbons, textiles, porcelain, glassware and ephemera with the last Churchilliana book being published over 20 years ago as a collectors’ guide.
 Since its release, A Churchill Treasury has been enjoyed by collectors as well as readers interested in history since it uses period items to portray and explain Sir Winston’s public service, starting with his father and chief inspiration, Lord Randolph and ending with retirement after Sir Winston’s second premiership.

 America’s National Churchill Museum is the premier repository for Churchill-related materials in North America.
 Its collection, which includes some of Winston Churchill's most renowned paintings, has been displayed at both the museum and esteemed venues across the United States.
 Managing and showcasing a world-class collection demands a high level of expertise, connoisseurship, and a deep understanding of Sir Winston Churchill.
-Miller Gaffney, along with ANCM’s Sandra L. and Monroe E. Trout Director and Chief Curator Timothy Riley, explore several works from the ANCM’s collection, delving into what makes each one a truly remarkable.
+Miller Gaffney, along with ANCM’s Sandra L. and Monroe E. Trout Director and Chief Curator Timothy Riley, explored several works from the ANCM’s collection, delving into what makes each one a truly remarkable.

-5:15 pm — Backer Dining Room in Mueller Leadership Hall (registration required, see below)
+5:15 pm — Backer Dining Room in Mueller Leadership Hall

 Sinews of Peace Society Reception

-6:00 pm — Backer Dining Room in Mueller Leadership Hall (registration required, see below)
+6:00 pm — Backer Dining Room in Mueller Leadership Hall

 Churchill Fellows Dinner